 Maria has appeared before state regulatory commissions and courts in California, Connecticut, Florida, Indiana, Maryland, New Hampshire, New Jersey, New York, Vermont, Virginia, and Washington, D.C.

 Maria's current and past clients include Altice, Amazon, Armstrong, BriarTek, Charter, Comcast, Cox, Mediacom, MetroCast, and Microsoft.

-Advise communications network providers regarding federal and state laws governing pole attachment rates, terms and conditions
+Advising communications network providers regarding federal and state laws governing deployment of facilities on existing utility infrastructure

 Cox Communications Hampton Roads, LLC v.
 Dominion Virginia Power

 Represented Cox before the FCC in case related to costs associated with Cox’s forced relocation of its facilities due to Dominion’s modification of existing poles.
 (2015)

 Cox Communications Las Vegas, Inc. v.
 NV Energy, Inc.

 Represented Cox before the Federal Communications Commission in a case related to NVE’s imposition of Grade B construction standards in a manner that prevents Cox from deploying network until after existing Grade C poles are upgraded.
 (2015)

 Represented New England Cable Television Association in a case before the Connecticut Public Utility Regulatory Authority concerning CL&P’s pole attachment rental rates which resulted in CL&P transitioning from its antiquated legacy formula to the more favorable FCC formula.
 (2014)